QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 $1$ is more correlated with the firm’s output than is a type 1 consumer’s.

-This gives consumers of type $2$ a motive to hedge second period endowment risk by holding some bonds (these consumers also choose to hold some equity).
+This gives consumers of type $2$ a motive to hedge their second period endowment risk by holding bonds (they also choose to hold some equity).

-These outcomes mean that in our setting the pricing functions end up satisfying
+These outcomes mean that the pricing functions end up satisfying

 $$